hhaeri/Semantic-Segmentation-for-Feature-Extraction/README.md

 ## Model Architecture

-This project implements and compares two deep learning models for semantic segmentation: **U-Net** and **Mask R-CNN**.
-Each model offers distinct advantages depending on the nature of the features being extracted and the characteristics of the input maps.
+This project uses a **U-Net** architecture for semantic segmentation of geologic features from rasterized topographic maps.

 ### U-Net